fermarsan/aixt/README.md

 ----------------------|-----------------------------------|----------------------------------------------------------------------
-strings               | dynamic-sized                     | fixed-sized and dynamic-sized if supported arrays                | dynamic-sized                     | fixed-sized and dynamic-sized if supported default integers size | 32 bits                           | depends on the device structs               | allow functions (object-oriented) | do not allow functions (only structured programming) functions             | multiple return values            | only one return value text macros           | not allowed                       | allowed by using `@[as_macro]` attribute, for functions and constants
+strings               | dynamic-sized                     | fixed-sized and dynamic-sized if supported arrays                | dynamic-sized                     | fixed-sized and dynamic-sized if supported structs               | allow functions (object-oriented) | do not allow functions (only structured programming) functions             | multiple return values            | only one return value text macros           | not allowed                       | allowed by using `@[as_macro]` attribute, for functions and constants